 With this card, you’ll get 6% cash back on up to $6,000 per year in supermarket purchases, 3% cash back at US gas stations and department stores, and 1% cash back on all other purchases.
 You can redeem your Reward Dollars as a statement credit.
 For new card members, spend $1,000 on purchases within three months of account opening, and get a $150 statement credit.

 The $75 annual fee for this card isn’t fun to pay, but it’s definitely not the worst option among high-rewards cash back cards.
 It also offers a 15-month 0% introductory APR on purchases and balance transfers.
-After that, you’ll have a 12.99% to 21.99% variable APR.

-Another Option: The Blue Cash Everyday® is the no annual fee version of the Blue Cash Preferred®.
+Another Option: The Blue Cash Everyday® Card from American Express is the no annual fee version of the Blue Cash Preferred®.
 It offers 3% cash back on up to $6,000 in annual supermarket purchases, 2% cash back at gas stations and department stores, and 1% cash back on all other purchases.
 You can get a $100 statement credit by spending $1,000 in the first three months of opening your account.
 Credit requirements for the two cards are quite similar, so it’s really all about whether or not you’ll spend enough to balance out the Preferred® card’s annual fee.